Europe's oil producers hedge more, eye 'lower for longer' prices

-LONDON (Reuters) - Europe’s small and medium-sized oil companies have forward-sold more crude than in previous years, ramping up their defenses against a scenario in which prices stay weak for longer than expected.
+LONDON, Sept 1 (Reuters) - Europe’s small and medium-sized oil companies have forward-sold more crude than in previous years, ramping up their defences against a scenario in which prices stay weak for longer than expected.

 Hedging future oil output against market volatility is a well-rehearsed practice among smaller producers but as prices remain historically low, they have shielded themselves more heavily than usual from a further downturn.